 “The commission check to the listing agent and buyer’s agent totaled about $30,000,” Torstenson said.
 “I thought about how long it took to build up to $30,000 worth of equity in the home, and it took me 3 1/2 years — I had gone to work every day for 3 1/2 years to pay off a process that took 60 days.
 It was a moment that just hurt.
 That’s a lot of money.
 For most Americans, 70% of the wealth that they obtain in their life comes from their home, and these commission costs [are taking a big piece of that].
 Technology has the ability to make things cheaper for the consumer, and yet real estate commission costs have stayed fairly stagnant.
 We thought, what can we do to become a force in the market [and change that]?”

-ShowPal offers several for-sale-by-owner plans, including an upcoming free plan.
-Right now, the basic plan costs just $399 and includes professional photos; listings on ShowPal, Zillow and Trulia; a yard sign; and more.
+ShowPal offers several for-sale-by-owner plans, including a free plan that allows you to list on ShowPal, schedule showings, verify buyer IDs, and negotiate and accept offers.
+The basic plan costs $299 and includes photo enhancing; listings on ShowPal, Zillow and Trulia; a yard sign; and more.
 To sell your home with ShowPal, create an account, add property details, and receive an independent valuation and market analysis.
-Next, you’ll get professional photos taken, listing and marketing services, a yard sign and a lockbox.
+Next, you’ll get listing and marketing services, a yard sign and a lockbox.
 You’ll receive offers through the online platform, and you’ll also get purchase agreement and closing assistance to finalize the sale.

 To buy a home through ShowPal, browse the site’s listings for homes that you’re interested in, schedule showings online and get questions about the property answered live during your tour via ShowPal Property IQ.
 When you’re ready to make an offer, submit one through ShowPal or directly to the seller.
 Once an offer is accepted, you’ll get assistance from an attorney with the purchase agreement and closing.
 The attorney is paid for by the seller, so it comes at no cost to you.